Advancement of Learning:

 The half-blood prince’s Potions book turned out to be yet another of Rowling’s lengthening list of shoddily-built, disposable plot devices which was intended to be used in one book and dispensed with.
-But, given the attention drawn to it, for the couple of years during which we thought the inherent contradictions concerning it meant something, and that it was actually relevant to the future development of the story arc, it was driving everybody crazy.
+But, given the amount of attention drawn to it, for the couple of years during which we thought the inherent contradictions concerning it meant something, and that it actually might be relevant to the future development of the whole story arc, it was driving everybody crazy.

 And it’s no wonder.
-Rowling actually handed us no fewer than two completely irresolvable conundrums in HBP.
+Rowling actually handed us no several completely irresolvable conundrums in HBP.
 And the Prince’s Potions book is one of them.

-Or at any rate, both were irresolvable with the information that we had at the the end of HBP.
-And neither was addressed satisfactorily in DHs.
-I suspected that either we were overlooking some key factor that would snap everything into focus, or Rowling had withheld the keys to these puzzles until book 7.
+Or at any rate, they were irresolvable with the information that we had at the the end of HBP.
+And nothing related to them was addressed satisfactorily in DHs.
+At the time I suspected that either we were overlooking some key factor that would snap everything into focus, or Rowling had withheld the keys to these puzzles until book 7.
 And either possibility seemed as likely as the other at that point.

 Instead, so far as the Potions book goes, the answer turned out to be behind door #3.
 It’s Rowling’s old bait-and-switch again.
-She threw the idea of the potions book together to grease the wheels of the HBP plot, never referred to it again, and didn’t even bother to double-check whether what she told us about it added up.
+She threw the idea of the potions book together to grease the wheels of the HBP plot, and tie the story arc together, then never referred to it again, and didn’t even bother to double-check whether what she told us about it added up.

-No matter what angle you try to approach that Potions book from, there was always at least one factor left over that does not fit into the nice tidy picture you are trying to piece together.
-Rather like when one has assembled the toy, and there is an extra piece left in the box that you have no idea of where it is supposed to fit, or have almost finished the jigsaw and there is only one gap and only one piece left, and the piece you’ve got just plain Does Not Fit into the hole.
+No matter what angle you try to approach that Potions book from, there always seemed to be at least one factor left over that does not fit into the nice tidy picture you are trying to piece together.
+Rather like when one has assembled the toy, and there is an extra piece left in the box, and you have no idea of where it is supposed to fit.
+Or you have almost finished the jigsaw and there is only one gap and only one piece left, and the piece you’ve got just plain Does Not Fit into the hole.
 It is as bad as trying to figure out how Reggie Black got the Horcrux out of the sea cave.

 In fact, it is exactly like trying to figure out how Reggie Black got the Horcrux out of the sea cave.
 (Answer: he didn’t.
 Kreachur did.)

-Because the adventure of Reggie Black and the Dark Lord’s Sea Cave is the other unsolvable puzzle that Rowling dropped on us in HBP.
-And the answer she gave us for that one doesn’t add up to a rational picture either.
+The adventure of Reggie Black and the Dark Lord’s Sea Cave is another unsolvable puzzle that Rowling dropped on us in HBP.
+And the answer she gave us for that in DHs doesn’t add up to a rational picture either.
 Before DHs came out I had finally come to the conclusion that it was a trick question.
 And, furthermore, that it was a whopping red herring and that we did not need to know how Reggie got the Horcrux out of the cave, or even if he got it out of the cave.
 And it seems that I was right.

-But at that point it really did appear that we needed to figure out just what was going on with that Potions book.
-Because I suspected that we had not seen the last of it.
+But at the end of HBP it really did appear that we needed to figure out just what was going on with that Potions book.
+Because I wasn’t the only one who suspected that we had not seen the last of it.
 Although that issue might also have turned out to be a trick question.
 Just not the same trick.

-Because, the other shoe had not dropped yet.
+Because, it very much looked like the other shoe had not dropped yet.
 Or not if what I was reading in the books was actually in the books.

-It should probably also be noted at this point that just as with the Grand Contradiction between Albus’s and Sybill’s conflicting accounts of the events of the night Trelawney’s first Prophecy was made, quite a lot of fans see no contradictions regarding the Potions book, either.
-The determination of fans to believe that Rowling did not put into her books elements which are clearly in the books bemuses me, but I find it difficult to quite accept the theory that JKR indulges in “automatic writing” and isn’t aware of what is int them herself.
+It should probably also be noted at this point that just as with the Grand Contradiction between Albus’s and Sybill’s conflicting accounts of the events of the night Trelawney’s first Prophecy was made (another of HBP’s iresolvable contradictions), quite a lot of fans see no contradictions regarding the Potions book, either.
+The determination of fans to believe that Rowling did not put into her books elements which are clearly in the books bemuses me, but I find it difficult to quite accept the theory that JKR indulges in “automatic writing” and isn’t aware of what is in them herself.
 Although post-DHs I am beginning to wonder about that.